 No matter our age, or medical condition, staying physically fit is vital.
 It makes everything easier.
 Of course, the specifics will naturally depend on a person’s age and abilities.

-Above all, we must move ourselves in some way every day.
+Above all, we must move in some way every day.
 This helps our clients stay healthy and improves brain function as well.

 Step 9: Nutrition and hydration